 Know Your Keto Macros

-I use the Perfect Keto Macro Calculator site to help me when I’m not sure what my macros should be.
+I use the Easy Macro Calculator on the site here to help me when I’m not sure what my macros should be.
 Once you know what your targets are I would suggest using a food tracking app like Cronometer.com or MyFitnessPal to track what you’re eating.
 You don’t know if you’re hitting your targets if you’re not tracking.

 Now, with that said, once you’re a month or so into eating keto you can back down on the tracking and kind of eyeball things.
 You’ll start to remember what foods have what kind of carb content and you can plan based on your knowledge.